Enterprise Agreement (EA)

 Copy the CloudZeroPlatform Object ID in Azure

-1. Navigate to the Role Assignments - Put article in Azure's documentation.
-This interactive article allows you to send requests to Azure's REST API.
+1. Open the Role Assignments - Put page in Azure's REST API documentation.
+This page provides an interactive form that lets you assign billing roles by sending requests directly to Azure's API.

 Select the Try It button in the Azure documentation

-1. Use your account credentials to sign in to the tenant with the enrollment access that you want to assign.
-You are redirected to the REST API Try it form.
+1. Sign in with your account credentials to the tenant with the enrollment access you want to assign.

-2. In the Parameters section, enter the following parameters:
+2. In the Parameters section, enter the following values:

-3. Copy the following request body and paste it into the Body section, replacing these parameters:
+3. Copy the following JSON and paste it into the Body section, replacing the three placeholders:

 {